-© 2023.
+© 2020.
 All rights reserved.
-The documents and design as an instrument of service are and at all times remain the exclusive property of omb.
-All designs and related information in whole or in part shown on these documents are for the express use for the specified purpose only and may not be reproduced without the express written permission of omb.
-Designers and others involved in the preparation of these documents shall be liable for any damage resulting from the use of these documents.
-Drawing scale may be affected by printing, scanning or copying.
-Use of these documents is subject to the terms and conditions of the existing information shown here.
-Any person using this drawing shall be responsible for verifying all existing dimensions and conditions on site.
-This drawing is to read in conjunction with the Contract Documents.
+The documents and design are an instrument of service and at all times remain the exclusive property of omb.
+All designs and related information in whole or in part shown on these documents are for the express use for the specified project only and may not be reproduced without the express written consent of omb.
+Any unauthorized reproduction of these documents, drawing scale may be affected by printing, scanning or copying, may result in a loss of accuracy and detail. omb reserves the right to verify any existing information shown herein.
+Any person using this drawing shall be responsible for verifying existing dimensions and conditions on site.
+This drawing is to be read in conjunction with the Contract Documents.